stand-art/jaxn/README.md

 JAXN extends the JSON data model with the following points:

 * Allows non-finite values `NaN`, `Infinity` and `-Infinity` for numbers.
-* Adds a new data type for binary data.
+* Adds a new primitive type for values representing binary data.

-## The JAXN String Representation
+## The JAXN Text Representation

-JAXN string representation extends the JSON string representation with the following points:
+JAXN text representation extends the JSON text representation with the following points:

 * [Comments](#comments)
 * [Numbers](#numbers)